How New Zealanders can build smarter and more efficient homes

 In his role, he often sees the effects of poorly-designed homes.

-The window manufacturer told them there was nothing wrong with the windows, they just needed to open them more often.
+The window manufacturer told them there was nothing wrong with the windows – they just needed to open them more often.
 That’s the wrong answer, says Nelson.

 “The reason is because bog-standard houses being built today are pretty airtight, and they put in very wimpy extractor fans in bathrooms.
 If the only solution is to open the windows and let the warm, moist air out and let cold air in, it’s not a 21st-century solution, it’s not a developed country solution.”